njules/OS161/design_document.md

 - bigseek (seeks various positions in file, also large (signed vs unsigned) and longs)

 ### chdir
-- TODO: simple with getcwd
+- testwdir (changes and reads dir)

 ### _getcwd
-- TODO: simple with chdir
+- testwdir (changes and reads dir)

 ### all
 - badcall (test invalid parameters for all syscalls)